Before your child begins school

 Arrange vegan options for your child

 Professionals with children under their supervision have a duty of care – and when this involves food, the meals provided should be both nutritious and appropriate.
 Vegan-friendly options are suitable for almost all children and food doesn’t have to be out of the ordinary.
 Think baked potato with beans and salad; or spaghetti with hidden veggie tomato sauce; or veggie sausages with mashed potato and peas... all vegan meals that most children enjoy.
 The bonus is that by encouraging your school to provide vegan food, you're paving the way for the next generation of vegan children.
 If you encounter challenges with vegan-friendly catering, please contact our Advocacy Officer for advice on how to overcome them.
+This blog may help you advocate for vegan meals at your school.

 Empower your child